 Janet Jackson Speaks From Her Heart in Edgy Jumpsuit, Accepts Music Icon Award at OUT100 Gala: Watch!

 Janet Jackson in a jumpsuit!
-The 51-year-old diva dominated on Thursday night at OUT Magazine’s OUT100 Celebration Gala in NYC.
+The 51-year-old diva dominated on Thursday night at OUT Magazine’s OUT100 Celebration Gala presented by Lexus in NYC.

 Jackson rocked an edgy black jumpsuit with a lengthy train and furry shoulder pads to accept the Music Icon Award.